 1001 to 5000 gr at least 100 gr

 5001 to 10 kg. at least 250 gr

 More than 10 kg at least 500 gr

 However, these larger type specimens requirements are mandatory for meteorites declared to be in Special Pairing Groups (§4.2c), and apply collectively to all new (previously unapproved) meteorites declared to be in such a group.

-For Taxes of laboratory, please, contact us.
+For Fees of laboratory, please, contact us.